 Jill has exhibited large scale works at Wollombi Sculpture Trail, NSW, Australia, in Denton, Texas, USA and in galleries throughout the U.K. Jill has developed a research based practice centred on the architectural technique of fabric forming.
 Jill was awarded membership of Royal Society of British Sculptors in February 2018.

-The series of several pieces (not all on show here at this time) all partake of a commonality of material and form, and yet each is unique, having their own identity within a space and therefore each piece asks to be regarded separately.
+The work partakes of a commonality of material and form, and yet each is unique, having their own identity within a space and therefore each piece asks to be regarded separately.

-Jill draws on physical structures, environmental forms and observed human shape and the work is ultimately rooted in a consideration of complex human and environmental issues that face us in a rapidly challenging world.
-The work considers emic and etic issues – social considerations and communication from a female perspective.
-Her work is largely research based and is an on-going exploration – an enquiry into how we communicate through our bodies and through language – it is especially relevant at this moment when expressions of identity – personal, national, global are so much a part of cultural conversation.
+The work is largely research based and is an on-going exploration – an enquiry into how we communicate through our bodies and through language – it is especially relevant at this moment when expressions of identity – personal, national, global are so much a part of cultural conversation.